Ulven Group

 Medium-chain fatty acids are able to activate GPR84 but it is doubted that they are sufficiently potent to make this effect relevant in the physiological setting, and the receptor is therefor still considered to be an orphan (i.e. its natural activator has not been unambiguously identified).
 GPR84 is found to promote inflammation and is an interesting potential target for treatment of fibrosis and other inflammatory conditions.

 Some say that organic chemists these days can make any molecule.
 But can they be made easily?
-Our ideal is to develop practical, safe and environmentally benign synthetic methods where improved methods are needed.
-Naturally, we focus on methods that we need in our medicinal chemistry projects.
+Our ideal is to develop practical, safe and environmentally benign synthetic methods where improved methods are needed, with focus on methods that we need in our own medicinal chemistry projects.

 Copper-catalyzed N-arylation reactions